 We expanded into brick-and-mortar retail in April 2021, with the launch of a curated assortment of Grove Co. best sellers in cleaning, hand and dish categories at Target, in a nationwide partnership both in store and on Target.com, including endcap, category and mobile app activation.
 Our products are in all Target stores across the United States, in over 1,900 retail doors and we doubled our assortment in 2022.
-We also expanded our retail partners to include Kohl's, Giant Eagle, Harris Teeter, Meijer, CVS and HEB with additional major national retailers including Walmart and Costco expected to launch in 2023.
-Our products are currently sold in over 4,000 stores across these retail partnerships as of December 31, 2022.
+We also expanded our retail partners to include Amazon, CVS, Meijer, and Kroger with additional major national retailers expected to launch in 2024.
+Our products were sold in over 7,500 stores across these retail partnerships as of December 31, 2023.
 We believe our retail strategy will generate additional brand awareness, especially as consumer concerns about single-use plastic continue to rise.

 Our Grove Brand products that are sold at retail outlets offer an attractive value proposition to our omnichannel retail partners.
 Our products offer low-risk, incremental revenue stemming from our DTC proof points and the benefit of association with our earth-friendly market positioning.
-Retailers understand the importance of offering consumers zero-waste options, and Grove's assortment is a market leader.
-While the distribution of Grove Brand products through our omnichannel retail partners was not material to our financial results in 2021 or 2022, we expect retail expansion to be a significant driver of growth and revenue in future years.
+Retailers understand the importance of offering consumers reduced waste options, and Grove's assortment is a market leader.
+While the distribution of Grove Brand products through our omnichannel retail partners was not material to our financial results in 2021, 2022 or 2023, we expect retail expansion to be a significant driver of growth and revenue in future years.